microsoft/VSExtensibility/docs/breaking_changes.md

 We work hard to minimize breaking changes between versions to help minimize disruptions to your extension development, especially as VisualStudio.Extensibility matures.
 Some breaking changes are necessary, however, in order to add support for new features or in response to user feedback.
 Those changes are listed here.

+# Breaking Changes for Visual Studio 2022 17.12
+The following breaking changes apply to Visual Studio 2022 17.12

+## VisualStudio.Extensibility

+These breaking changes are associated with VisualStudio.Extensibility.

+### Output Window
+User feedback has indicated that the current experience for writing to the Output Window is too complex and confusing.
+Among the issues we’ve identified are:
+- Confusion as to why a resource dictionary is necessary to create and write to an output channel
+- Confusion over the requirement that channels have a unique ID, and what those IDs should be
+- Unclear naming of functions and objects (window vs. channel, create vs. get)

+To improve the streamline the experience, we have redesigned the API.
+Documentation of new API is pending.

+You are impacted if you create or write to an output channel in your Gladstone commands.
+Indicators would be:
+- References to Microsoft.VisualStudio.Extensibility.Documents.OutputWindow
+- Calls to create a channel, like await Extensibility.Views().Output.GetChannelAsync(…)

+# Breaking Changes for Visual Studio 2022 17.11

+The following breaking changes apply to Visual Studio 2022 17.10.

+## VisualStudio.Extensibility

+These breaking changes are associated with VisualStudio.Extensibility.

+### Project Query

+The following methods have been marked as <code>[Obsolete]</code> for future removal:

+<code>Microsoft.VisualStudio.ProjectSystem.Query.UpdateExtensions.SetBuildPropertyValue(this IAsyncUpdatable<IProjectConfigurationSnapshot> configurations, string name, string value, string storageType)</code>

+<code>Microsoft.VisualStudio.ProjectSystem.Query.UpdateExtensions.Delete(this IAsyncUpdatable<IBuildPropertySnapshot> buildProperties)</code>

+<code>Microsoft.VisualStudio.ProjectSystem.Query.ProjectConfigurationPropertiesFilterExtensions.BuildPropertiesByName(this IProjectConfigurationSnapshot projectConfiguration, string storageType, params string[] buildPropertyNames)</code>

+While this is *not* a breaking change, information has been added for future reference.

 # Breaking Changes for Visual Studio 2022 17.10

 The following breaking changes apply to Visual Studio 2022 17.10.